w3c/sustainableweb-ig/multipage.md

 - It supports both ReSpec generation mode and HTML Exports.
 - Uses Vanilla JavaScript with no dependencies (lightweight).
-- Progressively enhances (no JavaScript it'll just show the full-page version).
+- Progressively enhances (no JavaScript it'll just show the full-document version).
 - Uses anchor fragments (it can work offline) and is low maintenance.
 - If no fragment exists or an invalid fragment is used it'll point to the first page.
 - If the fragment exists it'll show the correct page and jump to the section.
-- Supports printing that page (or the full page in that mode).
+- Supports printing that page (or the full document if in that mode).
 - Works across desktop and handheld browsers (good compatibility).

 ## HTML